CEF will be closed for the holidays on 25 & 26 December and on 1 January

 We retrace our steps with our tail between our legs as apparently this section of the Severn Way had been closed for several years although the signs were not clear.
 We continue the right detoured way to Severn Stoke where we stop for lunch with our hosts.
 Our hostess then joined us on the final stretch of the walk.

 We arrive at the pretty medieval town of Upton on Severn and cross the river.
-This had previously been destroyed in WWII as had the church near by leaving only the tower still standing.
+This had previously been destroyed in the Civil War of 1651 as had the church near by leaving only the tower still standing.
 Back to our very comfortable destination with our kind host.
 A shorter walk today but good to have a more relaxed afternoon in their lovely home

 Copyright © 2022 The Community Emergency Food Bank - Registered Charity No 1153907